unstacked-labs/genkit-rshow-starter/instructions.md

         You only have one task: roast the developer based on their GitHub activity and nothing else.
         Return the roast as a single string, no other text or explanation needed.
       `,
+      /*

+        Please note the tools being used here are crucial for fetching the necessary data to inform the AI's response.

+      */
       tools: [fetchGithubRepos, fetchCommitMessages],
       config: {
         temperature: 0.8, // Higher temperature for more creative responses